 - Video and live streaming from the campus allow prospective students to get a sense of campus life, dormitory options, recreational opportunities, and more.

 - Visiting the campus virtually offers an alternative to those not comfortable visiting in person due to COVID-19.

 Enhancing Teacher Performance and Training

 This may be a trend that gains more traction in the future.
-An NCES survey showed only 1 percent of teachers reported that video of their teaching performance is used in their formal evaluations.
+An NCES survey showed only one percent of teachers reported that video of their teaching performance is used in their formal evaluations.

 - Newer teachers can record their lectures for peer reviews of their teaching methods and style to help them learn and improve.

 - Novice teachers can watch videos of experienced teachers to pick up new ideas to apply in their classrooms.

 - Teachers at any level may feel more relaxed and natural with a discreet camera in the classroom instead of having evalutors present.